NiranjanNlc/book-lover/README.md

 # book-lover
-Couls emerge as the book banl
+Could emerge as the book bank
+In the need of appropriate desighn before implementing